Patagonia River Guides in southern Argentina offers a wide variety of fishing with exceptional service. It's all about the guides.

 On another day, we waded the Rio Gualjaina, a small stream in the middle of a wide grassland.
 On the drive there we saw guanacos (part of the llama family), rheas, foxes, eagles and condors.
 Because the water was so small and the fish so smart, we were hunting more than fishing.
 Hiding behind the tall grass and casting around the backs of trees, we looked like fishing ninjas, careful not to cast a shadow to give away our presence.
 Alejendro Jones, who is also a traditional folk singer and guitarist (he’s big in Wales), tip-toed me through the weeds all day.
 Spotting from a hill above a sliver of water, he pointed to a monster trout lurking below.
 To cast to him, I had zero margin of error, so naturally missed and a smaller trout took my fly.
 We quickly pulled my line and whipped him off, miraculously without spooking Mr. Big.
 One more try and the cast landed just right.
 The male rainbow chomped, and Jones leaped into the channel to net him before he disappeared into the reeds with my line.
 At 24 inches he was not big enough to make the lodge record book, but what a thrill.

 Head guide Esteban Oszust holds a monster brown trout caught by his client before releasing the fish back into the river.
 Photo by Isaias Miciu Nicolaevici

 On our last night, Jones serenaded us before dinner on the patio in both Welsh and Spanish.
 As the sun set, we hugged each of our guides from the week and thanked them for showing us the best of Argentine Patagonia.
 From $750 per day

-Harrison Beckwith and Isaias Miciu Nicolaevici
+Photography by: Harrison Beckwith and Isaias Miciu Nicolaevici